rtorr/welp/README.md

 );
 ```

-***`StoreComponent`***
+***`WelpComponent`***

-StoreComponent is a base class for a React component that will implement Welp's Immutable store.
+WelpComponent is a base class for a React component that will implement Welp's Immutable store.
 I think by reading the small source, you can kind of see what it is up to.

 pass `props` and and an array of `[stores]` to super.

-`StoreComponent` will bind to all of the stores passed in that array.
+`WelpComponent` will bind to all of the stores passed in that array.
 When data changes in the stores,
-`StoreComponent` will make a comparison of the previous state and previous props to see if there were changes,
+`WelpComponent` will make a comparison of the previous state and previous props to see if there were changes,
-if so, we will re-render (look at `shouldComponentUpdate` in `StoreComponent`).
+if so, we will re-render (look at `shouldComponentUpdate` in `WelpComponent`).

 ```
-class App extends StoreComponent {
+class App extends WelpComponent {
   constructor(props){
     super(props, [HelloStore])
     this.handleUpdateNumberChange = this.handleUpdateNumberChange.bind(this);